Code-Institute-Submissions/L-Library/README.md

 This site was created using Gitpod and deployed to GitHub pages.
 The landing page has to be index.html, to correctly deploy it to GitHub.
+The deployment process was used from the very begining of the project using command line, adding new features step by step.
+The process went thoroughly except times when tI had to wait for th features to be deployed.

 ## Problems and Bugs